dhanankhero/slimmy-framework/README.md

 ## Guides

 ### Controller
-Controller is a Class that grouping some actions/methods in your application, where these actions/methods can be called via Route.
+Controller is a Class that grouping some actions/methods in your application, and these actions/methods can be called via Route.
 Controller files located in `app/controllers`.

 For example, you want to create some actions to manage user
 ```php